slowernews/wisdom-tldr/README.md

 > *'When people criticize your life they are speaking about their one fears and limitations not yours.'*

 > *'Comfort in our failures allows us to act without fear, to engage without judgment, to love without conditions.'*

+> *'What you fear you attract; what you resist, you make it bigger.'*

+> *'The things we fear the most have already happened to us.'